army-of-one/generoo/README.md

 # Generoo

-This project is a generator for APIs.
+Code generation driven by templating and configuration.

 ## Usage

 Using generoo is simple.
-The CLI or python script take 3 positional arguments:
+The CLI or python script takes 3 positional arguments:

 `generoo <goal> <project> <name>`